microsoft/AI2BMD/README.md

 ## Overview

 AI<sup>2</sup>BMD is a program for efficiently simulating protein molecular dynamics with *ab initio* accuracy.
-This repository contains datasets, model architectures, simulation programs, and papers related to AI<sup>2</sup>BMD.
+This repository contains datasets, simulation programs, and public materials related to AI<sup>2</sup>BMD.

 <img src="img/ai2bmd_logo.png" width=30%>

 ## Datasets

+### Protein Unit Dataset

+The protein unit dataset covers a wide range of conformations for dipeptides.
+It can be downloaded from the following link: [AI2BMD Protein Unit Dataset](https://aka.ms/ai2bmd-protein-unit-dataset).

-### AIMD-Chig
+### AIMD-Chig Dataset

 The whole comformation MD dataset for proteins calculated at Density Functional Theory (DFT) level.
 AIMD-Chig consists of 2M conformations of the 166-atom *Chignolin* and the corresponding potential energy and atomic forces calculated at M06-2X/6-31g* level.